guilhermegps/secret-border/README.md

  - You can backup your secret in an encrypted file with a password (that you specify).
  - Code full open source.
  - It can backup secret in a encrypted file using **AES256**.
+ - Allow user to add entropy at the generate key process.

 ## Features